TeamCity Data Directory

 logs/teamcity-server.log file (look for "TeamCity Data Directory:" line on the server startup).

-There are several ways to configure the location of the TeamCity Data Directory:
+There are three ways to configure the location of the TeamCity Data Directory:

 TEAMCITY_DATA_PATHenvironment variable.
-The variable can be either system-wide or defined for the user under whom TeamCity server is started.
-After setting/changing the variable, you might need to restart the computer for the changes to take effect.
+The variable can be either system-wide or defined for the user under whom the TeamCity server is started.

->/conf/teamcity-startup.propertiesfile does not define it either, the default TeamCity Data Directory location is in the user's home directory (for example, it is
+<TeamCity home directory>/conf/teamcity-startup.properties file does not define it either, the default TeamCity Data Directory location will be the user's home directory (for example, it is

 Recommendations as to choosing Data Directory Location